Streaming Approach to Quadratic Covariation Estimation Using Financial Ultra-High-Frequency Data: Simulation Study

 The non-flat-top realized kernel and modulated realized covariance estimators ensure positive semidefiniteness.
-On the other hand, they are less precise and require higher bandwidth in the univariate case as shown in Table \ref{tab:sim} and figures \ref{fig:simMod} and \ref{fig:simHigh}.
-In the case of quadratic covariation between two series, however, they are quite comparable to the estimators not ensuring positive semidefiniteness.
-Interestingly, the non-flat-top realized kernel estimator has almost identical performance as the modulated realized covariance estimator even though they structure differs as illustrated in figures \ref{fig:quadraticKernel} and \ref{fig:quadraticModul}.
-As positive semidefinite covariance matrix is quite reasonable requirement, either of these two methods should be utilized when the bandwidth parameter is not limited.
+On the other hand, they are less precise and require higher bandwidth in the univariate case, as shown in Table \ref{tab:sim} and Figures \ref{fig:simMod} and \ref{fig:simHigh}.
+In the case of the quadratic covariation between two series, however, they are quite comparable to the estimators not ensuring positive semidefiniteness.
+Interestingly, the non-flat-top realized kernel estimator has almost the same performance as the modulated realized covariance estimator, even though their structures differ, as illustrated in Figures \ref{fig:quadraticKernel} and \ref{fig:quadraticModul}.
+As requiring a positive semidefinite covariance matrix is quite a reasonable requirement, either of these two methods should be used when the bandwidth parameter is not limited.